What is the most complicated part of starting your B2B project?

 Market maturity: what is it?

 Let’s say you have successfully launched your business.
-You generate revenue, you manage your customer base, and keep an eye on your competitors.
+You generate revenue, manage your customer base, and keep an eye on your competitors.
 Your sales plan looks solid and you’re looking forward to whatever the future may bring.

 However, the longer you are in business, the more changes you start noticing: